Code-Institute-Submissions/gym-website/README.md

 The "window" was being applied to the top section only.
 The fix was to set the bottom section fixed to the bottom and the top section set relative to it.

+Menu items
+When floating the menu items to the left they appear in reverse order with home on the bottom.
+This is due to the previous workaround where they are listed in reverse order in the HTML.
+Google search gives:
+Float:right reverses order of spans - Stack Overflowstackoverflow.com › questions › floatright-reverses-ord...
+16 answers
+28 Mar 2012 — The general solution to this problem is either to reverse the order of the right floated elements in the HTML, or wrap them in a containing element and float that to the right instead.
+Yes, this can be done with your exact markup.
+Use solution of wrapping in a containing element.
+Menu list items are no longer floeted to the right.
+Menu items are inside menu id which is now floated to the right.